vatesfr/xen-orchestra/@xen-orchestra/web-core/docs/contexts/color-context.md

 ## Usage

-To get and set the color context in a component, you can use the `useContext` composable, which takes a `ColorContext` (defined in `context.ts`) as first parameter and returns the `colorContextClass`:
+To get and set the color context in a component, you can pass the `ColorContext` to `useContext` and apply the `colorContextClass` to the root component:

 ```ts
 // ParentComponent.vue